 Holy.

-Someone put the man out of his misery.
+Oh, someone put the man out of his misery.

-That man is a good vet.
+That man needs a good bet.

 I can't think.

-Alright, Katie Hopkins.
+All right, Katie Hopkins.

-I did that just for you, because it's Friday.
+I did that just for you because it's Friday.

-Well, come on, come on.
+Well, come on.

 Seriously, you don't like that music at all.